What affects homeowners insurance premiums?

 Why is my home insurance so high, and what can I do about it?

-No. Homeowners insurance rates are regulated by the state.
-While your insurance company can offer you discounts, you can't haggle on the rate.
+No, homeowners insurance rates are strictly regulated by state insurance departments.
+While your insurance company can offer you various discounts for safety features or bundling, you cannot haggle or negotiate the base rate itself.

 Home insurance companies raise rates to keep up with inflation.
 Because the cost of rebuilding homes goes up, so do insurance rates.
 Claims paid in the previous year will also impact rates as insurance companies balance what they take in with what they pay out.